-The current legislation
+The previous legislation

-There are currently four separate Acts governing New Zealand's core security and intelligence agencies, and their oversight bodies:
+Before the Intelligence and Security Act 2017 there were four separate Acts governing New Zealand's core security and intelligence agencies, and their oversight bodies:

-- the New Zealand Security and Intelligence Service Act 1969 - the Government Communications Security Bureau Act 2003 - the Intelligence and Security Committee Act 1996, and - the Inspector-General of Intelligence and Security Act 1996
+- the New Zealand Security Intelligence Service Act 1969 - the Government Communications Security Bureau Act 2003 - the Intelligence and Security Committee Act 1996, and - the Inspector-General of Intelligence and Security Act 1996

-In the 47 years since the New Zealand Security and Intelligence Service Act was passed, the world has changed a lot.
+In the 47 years since the New Zealand Security Intelligence Service Act was passed, the world has changed a lot.
 In light of the growing complexity and sophistication of security threats, there is an increasing need for intelligence and security agencies to work together and pool their expertise.
-Having separate Acts has hampered the ability of the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB) to work together.
+Having separate Acts hampered the ability of the New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB) to work together.

-The Bill replaces these four Acts with one piece of legislation.
+The Intelligence and Security Act 2017 replaces the four previous Acts with one piece of legislation.
 This will make the law easier to understand and access.
-The legislation also needs to be updated to keep pace with our changing world.
+The previous legislation also needed to be updated to keep pace with our changing world.

-The New Zealand Intelligence and Security Bill 2016
+The Intelligence and Security Act 2017

-As recommend by the Reviewers, the overarching purpose of the new legislation is to protect New Zealand as a free, open and democratic society.
+As recommended by the Reviewers, the overarching purpose of the Intelligence and Security Act 2017 is to protect New Zealand as a free, open and democratic society.

-The legislation sets out the appropriate functions, powers and duties of the agencies and empowers them to contribute to the following objectives while acting in accordance with New Zealand law and human rights obligations:
+The Act sets out the functions, powers and duties of the agencies and empowers them to contribute to the following objectives while acting in accordance with New Zealand law and human rights obligations: